country report lapbook printable geography 3rd elementary

 Lapbooking to me is a similar idea.
 You put each fact or information on a different (sometimes interactive) piece of paper.
 My kids enjoy the ones that have folds and flips to look at and will go back into our other pseudo lapbooks (they’re a combination of lapbook and notebook) and spend 15-20 minutes looking at them.

-So, far we’ve created one for North Korea for our Around the World in 12 Dishes (expect to see that soon), and one for United States (my trial run).
+So, far we’ve created one for North Korea for our Around the World in 12 Dishes (expect to see that soon, I think this is that post), and one for United States (my trial run).

-If you’d like a simple United States country report feel free to click on the picture to download it.
+If you’d like a simple United States country report you can find it on my subscriber page (again, JOIN MY NEWSLETTER).

-If you’d like to put together your own Country Report lapbook, then feel free to click on the picture up above.
+If you’d like to put together your own Country Report lapbook, then join my newsletter to get access to the Subscriber page.

 Comments